Certificate in Health and Social Care L3

 What will I do?

-The course requires three days attendance at college (TBC) with one additional day in placement (to be arranged).
+The course requires two days attendance at college (TBC) with one additional day in placement (to be arranged).

-You will complete 13 units of study over the two-year course.
-You will be awarded points for each unit based on pass, merit or distinction criteria achieved.
+You will complete 18 units of study over the two-year course.
+You will be awarded points for each unit based on D- A* grades.
 Your points will be totalled at the end of the course to give you your final grade.
-Units may include: Life Span Development, Anatomy & Physiology, Psychology, Nutrition, Research Methodology and Sociological Perspectives.
+Some of the included units are: Growth and Development, Safeguarding, Communication in Health and Social, Equality and Diversity, Psychological Perspectives, Sociological Perspectives, Working in Health and Social Care and Anatomy & Physiology.

-There are two mandatory units in the first year and two in the second year which are externally set by the awarding body these are exam assessed, under the usual exam conditions.
-The four other units in year one are internally assessed and submitted as assignments and the final four in year two along with placement reflections and evidence to form the full qualification.
+There is one externally assessed assignment within year one, and one externally assessed assignment in year two.
+These are externally set by the awarding body and are completed under the usual exam conditions.
+The other units in year one and two are internally assessed and submitted as assignments (in varying formats) along with placement reflections and evidence to form the full qualification.

 Learners will have the opportunity to work with different service user groups and will need to provide actual evidence of completing a minimum number of hours of work experience from their health and social care environments.
 Our experienced work placement officer will guide and assist you with your preferred placements.

-Full completion of all units on the combined Foundation and Extended Diploma will then be combined, at the end of the second year, to award the successful and dedicated learner with a potential final grade of D*D*D*.
+Full completion of all units on the combined Technical Certificate and Extended Diploma will then be combined, at the end of the second year, to award the successful and dedicated learner with a potential final grade of A*.

 What will it give me?

-On successful completion of the full Extended Diploma in Health and Social Care Level 3 there is the potential to progress onto the Foundation Degree in Health & Social Care or Counselling or explore other Higher Education opportunities, such as nursing, social work and operating department practitioner.
+On successful completion of the full Extended Diploma in Health and Social Care Level 3 there is the potential to progress onto the Foundation Degree in Health & Social Care or Counselling or explore other Higher Education opportunities, such as nursing, social work and operating department practitioner etc.

 There are books which could be useful to your studies and you will be told about these when you start, they are also available within our learning zone and are also available as E-books.